SmbatPoghosyan/url-shortener-app/README.md

 - ✅ URL shortening with custom aliases
 - ✅ Click analytics and tracking
 - ✅ User authentication and management
-- ✅ Link expiration settings
-- ✅ QR code generation
-- ✅ Bulk URL processing
 - ✅ Rate limiting and security

 ### Technical Features

 - 🐳 Docker containerization with health checks
 - 🔄 NestJS framework with TypeORM
-- 📱 React 19 with TypeScript
+- 📱 React with TypeScript
 - 🎨 Tailwind CSS for modern UI
 - 🔐 JWT authentication with Passport.js
 - �️ Rate limiting and validation